-In light of recent developments in the field, this Roundtable on Islamic Legal History and Historiography is designed to take stock of the state of the field.
+In light of recent developments in the field, we convened this Roundtable on Islamic Legal History and Historiography to take stock of myriad changes developments in approaches to the study of Islamic law and legal history.
 We invited leading and emerging scholars of Islamic law and history to weigh in on their approaches to questions of history and historiography, method and meaning in Islamic legal history.
-Contributing scholars include Rula Jurdi Abisaab, Michael Cook, Metin Cosgel, Bogac Ergene, Maribel Fierro, Ersilia Francesca, Robert Gleave, Najam Haider, Wael Hallaq, Marion Katz, Hugh Kennedy, Joseph Lowry, Carl Petry, Intisar Rabb, Yosef Rapoport, Marina Rustow, Ahmed El Shamsy, Sohaira Siddiqui, Elizabeth Urban, Hiroyuki Yanagihashi, and many more.
+Contributing scholars include Rula Jurdi Abisaab, Michael Cook, Metin Cosgel, Bogac Ergene, Maribel Fierro, Ersilia Francesca, Robert Gleave, Najam Haider, Wael Hallaq, Haider Hamoudi, Marion Katz, Irene K. F. Kirchner, Joseph Lowry, Carl Petry, Intisar Rabb, Yosef Rapoport, Marina Rustow, Ahmed El Shamsy, Sohaira Siddiqui, Petra Sijpesteijn, Elizabeth Urban, and Hiroyuki Yanagihashi.

 (Suggested Bluebook citation: Roundtable on Islamic Legal History and Historiography, Islamic Law Blog (Intisar A. Rabb & Mariam Sheibani eds., 2020-2021), https://islamiclaw.blog/2020/12/10/legalhistoryroundtable/)